 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-Shorthand (additional module) - Learn the system of rapid handwriting, a skill used by journalists to quickly transcribe the spoken word.
+Learn Teeline, the system of rapid handwriting, used by journalists to quickly write down the spoken word.
+Aim for 100 words per minute, the industry standard.

 Entry requirements are provided for guidance only and we may offer you an entrance interview which will help us determine your eligibility for your chosen degree.
 This enables us to consider making you an offer if you are perhaps a mature student who has been out of education for a period of time, or you have gained significant knowledge and skills through employment rather than traditional education.